blended-zio/blended-zio/docs/jmx/MBeanServerFacade.md

 ---
 id: mbeanserver
+title: A simple MBean Server Facade
 ---
-# A simple facade to the Platform MBean Server

 This service is a small wrapper around the platform MBean server within a JVM.
 The use case is to have a server side component which can query for the names within the MBeanServer for a given pattern